Client

 Demo video of the prototype

-The prototype report was too engineering heavy still
+The fixed format report was too engineering heavy

-During the test most users and including the engineers agreed that the report was too dense for executives, who needed high-level information (e.g., "are we within budget %") rather than detailed cost breakdowns.
-The report was useful for engineering operations but not for business and finance people.
+Though useful for operational work for engineers.
+Users mentioned that the report was too dense for executives, who needed high-level information (e.g., "are we within budget %") rather than detailed cost breakdowns shown in table widgets.

 Persona-specific report templates